On the list of games that probably should never have been

 The controls in this early version are often very frustrating.
 There appear to be set places where your blaster can move to (hidden tubes), but they don't seem to correspond to the shape on the screen.
 This wouldn't be so bad if they were at regular intervals, but they seem to be very close together towards the middle of the screen and very far apart near the edges (a side effect of mirroring the playfield).
 This makes lining up your shots with the incoming enemies very difficult because you're not quite sure where the next "hidden tube" is.
 This coupled with the fact that the "jumping" enemies move very quickly up the short tubes makes for a very difficult game.
 The firing is a bit off as well, and it appears that your blaster will fire towards the left side of it's graphic instead of from the middle.
 This wouldn't be so bad if the bullets didn't have a bad habit of disappearing when too many object are on the screen (probably due to flicker), this can lead to some mysterious deaths from invisible bullets.
 Thankfully you have your Super Zapper in this version, which can be activated by pressing up and fire.

-In Carla's defense, she did a wonderful job on Tempest considering she was attempting to do the impossible.
-In fact Carla said that she started Tempest exactly because everyone said that it was impossible to do on a 2600.
+In the programmers defense, they did a wonderful job on Tempest considering she was attempting to do the impossible.
 But while a game technically can be done on the 2600, doesn't necessarily mean it should be (see Double Dragon for another example).
 Also, since this version isn't complete, it's really not fair to start judging it yet.
 Given some time, I'm sure a much more playable version with improved graphics and smother gameplay could have been put together.
 While it probably wouldn't have ever looked like its arcade counterpart, this prototype proves that Tempest could (in a very limited fashion) be done on the 2600.
 A later version with some added features like a title screen was reviewed in Ultimate Gamer magazine, but it's unknown what happened to that prototype.